jumpinjackie/forge-e33-mod/design/CARDLIST.md

 [x] The Greatest Expedition in History
 [x] The Hauler
 [x] The Indigo Tree
-[ ] The Last Stand of Expedition 33
 [ ] The Mask Keeper
 [x] The Meadows
 [x] The Monolith